Noël-Antoine Pierre

 Noël-Antoine Pierre (born 23 June 1995) is a French pair skater.
 With his former skating partner, Coline Keriven, he is a four-time French national medalist (2018, 2020–22) and the 2018 Volvo Open Cup bronze medalist.
 They competed in the final segment at the 2020 European Championships.

 As a singles skater, he is the 2012 French junior national champion, the 2012 Bavarian Open junior champion, and the 2013 Denkova-Staviski Cup bronze medalist.

+He was briefly paired with Lori-Ann Matte.
+As of October 2024, he is paired with Tilda Alteryd.